 Let’s face it, e-commerce checkouts can be cumbersome.
 From forced registration to struggling to remember forgotten passwords… this is the moment you want your customers to actually part with their cash, so the checkout experience needs to be smooth.
-Ensure your checkout experience isn’t losing you customers by following these nine tips for improving checkout usability.
+Ensure your checkout experience isn’t losing you customers by following these tips for improving checkout usability.

 1. Communicate delivery options early